clevelanda1/HackerNews/Exploring_Car_Sales/README.md

  ## Project Background

 The data provided for this project has been scraped from eBay Kleinanzeigen, a classfields section of the German eBay website.

-Hacker News website is a servicable platform where users interact with each other, typically through sourcing information or in the form of posing a formal question.
-A single posts non discriminant to the type of post will be ranked accordingly.

-> The basic algorithm divides points by a power of the time since a story was submitted.
-Comments in threads are ranked the same way.
-Other factors affecting rank include user flags, anti-abuse software, software which demotes overheated discussions, account or site weighting, and moderator action.
+In this project the intended goal is to clean the data made available and analyze the used carlistings.

 ## Column Description